Smalls Cat Food Review Summary

-Smalls Pet Food is an up-and-coming subscription service that sends you cat food directly to your door.
+Smalls Cat Food is an up-and-coming subscription service that sends you cat food directly to your door.
 Their foods source high-quality ingredients that are perfect for your cat’s daily nutrition.
 They send out their recipes monthly, and you store them and feed them to your cat throughout the month until it’s time for the next shipment.
+You can also add freeze-dried raw food to your order as an add-on.

-At a Glance: The Best Smalls Pet Food Recipes
+At a Glance: The Best Smalls Cat Food Recipes

 Who makes Smalls, and where is it produced?